Mr-Z-2697/video_encoder_test_tools/README.md

 ### Tools for testing the quality of different argument of encoder and their values

-Mainly for myself use.
-Supports vapoursynth as source only.
+Only supports vapoursynth as source.
 Use absolute path in source filter, or path relative to working folder, which not created yet you have to imagine.

 ### Ready to use results